-Mother Nature helps ease the transition between summer and winter by painting landscapes in such spectacular colors.
-Plan a trip to Ann Arbor this fall to experience what the Chicago Tribune calls the most charming college town in the Midwest.
+Mother Nature helps ease the transition between summer and winter in Michigan by painting landscapes in such spectacular colors.
+Plan a trip this fall and discover what makes Ann Arbor a top U.S. College town and perfect spot for a fall getaway.

 Ann Arbor gained the nickname “Tree Town” as a result of its dense woodlands, its 150+ area parks and its tree-lined streets.
 One of the most talked about stretches for leaf peeping is along West Huron River Drive between downtown and Dexter, a quaint community just west of Ann Arbor.
 Huron River Drive follows alongside the Huron River and the views are absolutely stunning.
 It is a popular area for bicyclists, so take your time as there are a number of curves and blind spots.